jagrvargen/holberton-system_engineering-devops/README.md

 Script 15: Moves all files that begin with an uppercase letter to the directory /tmp/u

 Script 16: Delete all files in cwd that end in ~

+Script 17: Create the directories welcome/ welcome/to and welcome/to/holberton without using multiple arguments